Macaw

 Housing

 Most macaw species are large, requiring sufficiently roomy cages to live in.
-They tend to make a lot of noise so it will be in your neighbors’ best interest to keep them in a sound-proof room/cage to minimize the sound they make.
+They tend to make a lot of noise, so it will be in your neighbors’ best interest to keep them in a soundproof room/cage to minimize their sound.
 Place perches within the cage, and provide enough toys, including foraging toys.
-Let them out of their cage for a few hours each day, as exercise is quite important for their wellbeing.
+Let them out of their cage for a few hours each day, as exercise is quite important for their well-being.

 Video: Free-Flying Macaws